custom-components/sensor.owlintuition/README.md

 # OWL Intuition
 A set of sensors to integrate the OWL Intuition devices network

-Installation (for Linux or Hassio systems)
+## Installation (for Linux or Hassio systems)
 1. On the Home Assitant server, install the Terminal&SSH Add-On
-2. In Terminal do the following to download the files, and put them in the right place and clean up afterwards
+2. In a terminal do the following to download the files, and put them in the right place and clean up afterwards
 ```
 cd /config
 mkdir temp_dir